SalvatoreTosti/flask-template/README.md

 ## Deployment

 This project is designed to be deployable with heroku immdiately.
-If you have the Heroku commandline tools installed, you can run the app with `heroku local`.
+If you have the Heroku commandline tools installed, you can run the app locally with `heroku local`.

+## Updating Python Dependencies

+Project dependencies can be updated using the [pip-review](https://github.com/jgonggrijp/pip-review) tool.
+This can be run with `pip-review --interactive`.

 ## Built With